-- HCMG 6999 Thesis in Health Administration (3-0-3) The main focus of this course will be a faculty-guided project.
+- HCMG 6990 Health Administration Internship (3-0-3) This course provides an Internship experience in health care administration for students who require this exposure.
+Students complete required hours of experience in a health care organization related to their career goals.
+Students may enroll in two subsequent semesters or full time in one semester for six credits.
+Pre-requisites: 5100 or 5400 - HCMG 6999 Thesis in Health Administration (3-0-3) The main focus of this course will be a faculty-guided project.
 This project will have a strong research component that is either qualitative or quantitative in nature and will be a summative paper.
-Prerequisites: 5100-5400 and 6100-6800 (Required of all MHA Students).
+Prerequisites: 5100-5400 and 6000-6900 (Required of all MHA Students).
 Students who do not complete the thesis in one semester may repeat for additional credits. - HCMG 7000 Health Administration Practicum Residency (3-0-3) This course provides a residency experience in health care administration for students who require this exposure.
 Students will be given a structured health management program in an existing healthcare delivery system.
 Students may enroll in two subsequent semesters or full time in one semester for six credits.
 Pre-requisites: 5100 or 5400